rl1987/trickster.dev/tricksterblog/content/post/scrapy-framework-architecture.md

 We see the following components:

-* Engine that is the central switchboard for all data that is transferred inside Scrapy when it is running.
+* Engine is the central switchboard for all data that is transferred inside Scrapy when it is running.
-* Spiders that traverse links and parse data to generate new requests and items (units of scraped data).
+* Spiders are components that traverse links and parse data to generate new requests and items (units of scraped data).
 * Spider middlewares (between spiders and Engine) to customise spider functionality by hooking into requests, responses and error conditions.
 Some default spider middlewares are integrated into each new Scrapy project and deal with things